Moses-Code-Dev/Djowda-Legal/privacy.md

 ### 1.3 Commitment

-Djowda does not sell or share user data for commercial purposes.
+Djowda does not sell your personal data.

+We only share data with trusted partners when necessary to provide our services (like processing orders or displaying ads), as detailed in this policy.

 Data collection is transparent and purpose-limited.